kkarpieszuk/wc-price-history/readme.txt

 2. WC Price History configured according to Omnibus directive.

 == Frequently Asked Questions ==

+= How to configure plugin to be compliant with Omnibus directive =

+You don't have to do anything special, the default settings are compliant with Omnibus directive!

+However, in case you misconfigured the plugin, here are steps to take to make it compliant again (please note similar suggestions hints you will see on Settings screen):

+1. Go to `WooCommerce` > `Price History` screen
+2. Set `Display on` to `Single product page`
+3. Set `Display minimal price` to `Only when product is on sale`
+4. Set `Count minimal price from` to `Day when product went on sale`
+5. Set `Number of days to use when counting minimal price:` to `30 days`
+6. For each product being on sale, go to its edit screen and set `Sale price dates from` to the date when the product went on sale.

 = For some products being on sale, plugin shows minimal price from current day, why? =